AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

   <b></b>
 </p>

-6- Click on the incident-management to open the application in your workspace.
+6- Click on **incident-management** to open the application in your workspace.

  <p align="center">
   <img src="images/btp-subaccount-open-BAS-open-secure-incident-management.png" alt="" width="900"/>